pglombardo/PasswordPusher/Configuration.md

 docker run -d --env PWP__DEFAULT_LOCALE=fr -p "5100:5100" pglombardo/pwpush-ephemeral:release
 ```

+_Tip: If you have to set a large number of environment variables for Docker, consider using a Docker env-file.
+There is an [example docker-env-file](https://github.com/pglombardo/PasswordPusher/blob/master/containers/docker/pwpush-docker-env-file) with instructions available._

 ## Configuring via a Custom `settings.yml` File

 If you prefer, you can take the [default settings.yml file](https://github.com/pglombardo/PasswordPusher/blob/master/config/settings.yml), modify it and apply it to the Password Pusher Docker container.